kotajacob/initiative/README.md

 Highlights a combatant by the 0 indexed list of combatants.

 ### `end`
-Closes the window, but leaves the server listening.
+Closes the window and runs optional commands (such as turning off a monitor), but leaves the server listening.

-## TODO
-- mark character as dead
-- mark various status effects
-- open and close server when opening or closing the client